bouceka/aoc-12-2016/README.md

 ```

 The last part is a little more complicated.
 We check if the jump instruction points to a register first.
 If it does, we
-check whether in the register is not zero.
+check whether the register is not zero.
 If it is not a zero, we add the number to the number of steps we "skip" or "
-roll back" in our sets of the instructions.
+rollback" in our sets of instructions.
 If the register holds zero, we add only 1.
 Lastly, if the first instruction
-is not a name of a register we automatically jump by the second number.
+is not a key of a register, we automatically jump by the second number.

 ```kotlin
   "jnz" -> {